 Roaring Mountain

-Yellowstone National Park meadow with a winding river, grassy flats, and distant forested hills under a clear blue sky.
+Roaring Mountain in Yellowstone National Park features a winding stream through grassy meadows under a blue sky.

 +2 more